-This course examines the nature and origin of the law, law as a legal system of social thought & behavior, legal institutions and processes, legal reasoning, law as a process of protecting and facilitating voluntary arrangements in a business society.
+This course examines the nature and origin of law, law as a legal system of social thought & behavior, legal institutions and processes, legal reasoning, law as a process of protecting and facilitating voluntary arrangements in a business society.
 Previously BUSAD 250.
-Prerequisite: Enrollment in BUSTC 215 or ENGL 100 suggested.
+Prerequisite: Enrollment in BTWRT 215 or ENGL 099 suggested.
 Mandatory decimal grading.